Second Order Cumulants: second order even elements and R-diagonal elements: Statement of results

 \begin{theorem} Let $x$ be an even element with determining sequences $(\beta^{(x)}_{n})_{n\geq1}$ and $(\beta^{(x)}_{p,q})_{p,q\geq1}$ then the second order cumulants of $x^2$ are given by

 \end{theorem}

 Note that even though formulas (\ref{formula:main1}) and (\ref{formula:main2}) are the same, the definition of second order determining sequences for even operators and for $R$-diagonal ones are quite different.
+Furthermore, note that using the second order zeta function, $\zeta$, (see \cite[\S5.4]{cmss}) we may respectively rewrite Equations (\ref{formula:main1}) and (\ref{formula:main2}) as

-We may rewrite Theorems \ref{MT2} and \ref{MT3} (together with their first order counterparts) in terms of generating functions as follows.
+Then by \cite[Thm.~6.3]{cmss} we may also rewrite Theorems \ref{MT2} and \ref{MT3} (together with their first order counterparts) in terms of generating functions as follows.